Ethnic minorities in Bangladesh: Santals

 The Santal people are one of the largest and most ancient ethnic groups in the Indian Subcontinent.
 They are descendants of one of the oldest Austric-speaking Proto-Austaloid populations.

 The Santals are known as one of the oldest and largest ethnic communities in the northwestern belt of Bangladesh.
-They have been living in the pristine natural surroundings of the area for thousands of years.
-They might be described as children of nature who are nurtured and reared by its bounty.

 Santals are largely seen in the northern districts of Dinajpur, Naogaon, Thakurgaon, Panchagarh, etc. They have actively participated in the Tebhaga movement led by Ila Mitra in 1950, the Santal revolt, Birsa Munda Uprising, Kol revolt, Jitu Samur Rebellion, Pandu Raja Insurgency, Swadeshi Movement and the War of Liberation in 1971.

-Santal women, especially young girls, are by nature very beauty-conscious.
 Santal women wear ornaments on their hands, feet, nose, ears and neck and also wear peculiarly shaped ornaments on their ankles.
 They fix flowers on their heads and hair-buns, and make themselves graceful with simple ornaments.

-Like their simple, plain and carefree way of life, their dress is also very simple.
+Their dress is also very simple.
 Santal dresses are called panchi, panchatat and matha.
 The Santal women wear coarse homespun cotton sarees of bright colours that barely reach their knees, while the upper end is flung over the shoulders.
 Santal men and women wear tattoos on their bodies.
 Most of their houses are usually neat and clean even though built of mud.
 Their homestead often includes a garden.

 The peculiarity of the houses is that they have small and low doors and almost no window.
 There is practically no furniture except a wooden bedstead and bamboo machang on which the people of the comparatively well-to-do class spread their beds.

-The Nabanna ceremony is undoubtedly of great importance to the rural people, and is observed during the harvest time when delicious preparations from newly harvested food grains are made and friends and relatives are entertained.
+The Nabanna ceremony is of importance to the rural people, and is observed during the harvest time when delicious preparations from newly harvested food grains are made and friends and relatives are entertained.
 Santals have their own language, culture and social patterns, which are clearly distinct from those of other tribes.
 They speak Bangla fluently and have adopted many Bangla words for their own language.
 Most Santals are Christians now but they still observe their old tribal rites.